A Non-Parametric Sensitivity Analysis for Bounding Bias in Hybrid Control Trials: Methods

 \subsection{Identifying the Critical Causal Gaps}

 In reality, the true values of $C^2_Y$ and $C^2_D$ will always be unknown since they depend on the unobserved confounders $Z$.
 Based on different combinations of $C^2_Y$ and $C^2_D$, it is possible to identify values of $C^2_Y$ and $C^2_D$ where any significant results from the HCT analysis are invalidated by the potential magnitude of bias present.
 These are values that result in the confidence bounds of $\hat{\Psi}_{+,-}$ crossing the null value (in many cases this is 0, indicating that there is no trial-specific average treatment effect).
 A robustness value can also be calculated as a summary of robustness against bias \cite{chernozhukov_long_2024}.
-The robustness value measures the minimum strength of confounding required for both $C^2_D$ and $C^2_Y$ to negate the significant findings of the HCT.
-For example, if the robustness value is 0.1, we know that any combinations of $C^2_Y$ and $C^2_D$ where both are greater than 0.1 will result in insignificant results.
+The robustness value measures the minimum common strength of confounding needed (where $C^2_D = C^2_Y$) to invalidate significant findings from the HCT, given some $\rho$.
+For example, if the robustness value is 0.1, we know that any combinations of $C^2_Y$ and $C^2_D$ where both are greater than 0.1 will result in insignificant findings.
 Thus, when the robustness value is relatively low, it indicates there is a large risk of bias from using the external control data.
+To contextualize if the robustness value is relatively `low' or `high', observed covariates can be used to obtained benchmarked values for comparison.
+Importantly, the robustness value is a sufficient condition, not a necessary condition, for statistical insignificance.
+Combinations where either $C^2_D$ or $C^2_Y$ fall beneath the robustness value may still invalidate significant findings if the other parameter is sufficiently large, due to the calculation of the bias bound involving the product $C_YC_D$.

 We can again extend the work of \citet{chernozhukov_long_2024} to create contour plots to display these combinations of $C^2_Y$ and $C^2_D$, such as the following:

 Given a similar plot, researchers should be able to identify plausible increases in $R^2$ for the outcome regression and the Riesz representer through professional knowledge of the topic or other methodologies for omitted variable bias.
 Some of these methodologies include algorithms such as the ``leave-one-out" approach introduced earlier and others explored in section \ref{sec5}.
 Conclusions can then be made based on the robustness of evidence from the HCT at the researcher's discretion.
 Although it may be impractical to assume that researchers can pinpoint the exact amount of unobserved confounding, it is plausible that researchers can assess robustness against bias due to the flexible nature of the contour plots.
 If the data are shown to not be robust against bias, it may be best to proceed with a pure RCT analysis.
 Particularly, if the plausible increases in $R^2$ far exceed the critical causal gap values, the risk of introducing bias exceeds the potential benefits of incorporating external data.